hackjoy/aStar/README.md

 ## A* Search

 A special case of best-first graph search that uses heuristics to improve speed.
-Works with 2D grids and can currently supports walls as obstacles within the environment.
+Works with 2D grids and currently only supports walls as obstacles within the environment.
 Written in CoffeeScript.

 ### Usage